Spring 2021 True Natural Health Magazine

 In the mixture, cinnamon is in the form of powder or oil.

-But there is an important caution: never give honey to infants under about 12 months of age because its antiseptic properties can kill off the developing delicate gut bacteria.
+However, there is an important caution: never give any kind of honey to infants under about 12 months of age because honey is antiseptic and can kill off the developing delicate gut bacteria.

 REMARKABLE REMEDIES TO HELP HEALING